dichha/everydayAndroid/README.md

 ### An everyday exercise for android beginning 2nd January 2017 <br>
 ## List of exercises
 * SimpleUI: Exercise on Activity, Intents, making widgets in XML
+* DyanamicUI: Create Button and EditText Widget and set its layout(RelativeLayout) properties in code.
+* GridLayout: Create Buttons and set its layout properties in XML file

 ## These are the list of sources for tutorials
 * <a href="https://developer.android.com/training/index.html">Official Android Documentation</a>